- What Is It?

-- What causes myasthenia gravis?
+What should I know about myasthenia gravis?*

-- What are the symptoms of myasthenia gravis?
+What is the medical definition of myasthenia gravis?

 - Myasthenia gravis is a chronic autoimmune neuromuscular disease characterized by varying degrees of weakness of the skeletal (voluntary) muscles of the body.